 If you’ve never done a full-blown editorial shoot or even tried your hand at modelling, posing for your wedding photos can feel pretty awkward.
 Now, we’re not saying you need to go through some America’s Next Top Model-style boot camp or hire a professional to help you get your looks just right, but you probably want to familiarize yourselves with some key wedding photo poses before your big day arrives.
-To help you out, we've picked out some of our favourites from the albums of real Canadian couples.
-They’re simple, they’re stunning and anyone can do them.
+To help you out, we've picked out some great wedding photography poses from the albums of real Canadian couples.
+They’re simple, they’re stunning and anyone can do these couple poses.

 Here are the essential wedding poses to try.